Remod-org/NextGenPVE/README.md

 ## Details

-RemodPVE uses SQLite for most of its data storage.
-The database file is named remodpve.db.
+NextGenPVE uses SQLite for most of its data storage.
+The database file is named nextgenpve.db.

-The only other data file is rpve_zonemaps.json.
+The only other data file is ngpve_zonemaps.json.
 This is currently used by third party plugins that create their own PVP ruleset and zones.

 Each rule includes a source and target listing all of the types that will be matched for the rule.
 The player is simply BasePlayer, whereas NPCs include several different types.